clusterio/clusterio/README.md

 ### Running via Systemd

 The install script creates systemd service scripts for clusteriomaster and clusterioslave (if applicable) to start up as the user than ran the installer.
-If you have copied these files over to `/etc/systemd/system/` then you can startup clusterio as a background service using:
+If you have copied these files over to `/etc/systemd/system/` then you can startup Clusterio as a background service using:

 #### To start as a service run: